What does a Mini Tummy Tuck involve?

 You will stay in hospital for 1-2 days following surgery and may have 1-2 small drainage tubes inserted under the skin to remove any excess fluid in your recovery period.
 On the day after surgery, you will be fitted with a compression garment which produces gentle pressure on your tummy area to reduce swelling and bruising.
 Your drainage tubes will normally be removed on the day following surgery and you will be encouraged to carefully start regaining mobility.

 Mini Tummy Tuck surgery is ideally suited to people of relatively normal weight who have excess skin in the lower part of their abdomen.
 It can also be used to repair the muscles of your tummy if they have split apart significantly.
 The scars following your surgery will initially be pink but will, in most cases, fade to a silvery colour within a year.
-Our surgeons will aim to locate any scars within any underwear or swimwear that you tend to wear.
+Our surgeons will aim to locate any scars within any underwear or swimwear that you usually wear.